-In consideration of the results of the 2011 mandate review, BCIC has adjusted its goals and measures as of 2013-2014.
-As a result, three previous measures are retired, one is refined, and three new measures are introduced.
-When results are published, BCIC's performance measures for 2013-2014 will be broken down by industry sector, region and company stage.
-In addition, BCIC will provide numbers that indicate the number of participating companies in BCIC-funded programs and the number of jobs supported by BCIC-funded programs.
+BCIC's performance measures for fiscal year 2014/2015 will be broken down by industry sector, region and company stage.
+In addition, BCIC will provide data that indicate the number of participating companies in BCIC-funded programs and the number of jobs supported by BCIC-funded programs.

-BCIC continues to work with industry, government and the province's academic institutions to identify opportunities and gaps in its strategies directed at developing entrepreneurs and promoting the commercialization of technology.
+BCIC continues to work with industry, government and BC's academic institutions to identify opportunities and gaps in its strategies directed at developing entrepreneurs and promoting the commercialization of technology.
 Once identified, BCIC works with partners to address these needs through the development and refinement of initiatives.